nortonandreev/nortonandreev/README.md

 ## 👨‍💼 About Me
 I'm a tech-savvy skilled in turning concepts into successful products.
 With a strong foundation in product management and design, I excel at meeting customer needs and using the latest tech to guide projects from start to finish.
-I thrive on teamwork, aiming for quality and innovation at every step, and I'm passionate about creating impactful solutions.
+I thrive on teamwork, aiming for quality and innovation at every step.
+Passionate about creating impactful solutions.

 🚀 Founder, [Nortware](www.nortware.ltd)